firebase/quickstart-nodejs/auth-sessions/README.md

 - Node.js (>= 6.0.0)
 - npm (should be included with Node.js)

-Download the Firebase source and its dependencies with:
+Download the sample application source and its dependencies with:

 ```bash
 git clone https://github.com/firebase/quickstart-nodejs.git